 It’s hard to imagine a world without the internet; it’s not even 30 years old, yet it feels as if it has been around forever.
 Today’s internet browsers let you navigate around the internet quickly and safely.
 Each browser has both similar and unique features, and as an internet user, I would suggest you try each one out before sticking to one or two.
 My personal preference is Chrome, which was created by Google.

 The most popular browsers today are:

-Each browser as mentioned works slightly differently.
-As mentioned I use Chrome, however, I do have a soft spot for Firefox which I use on occasions.
-If you are having trouble viewing a site try loading on to another browser this might help you.
+Each browser works slightly differently.
+As mentioned, I use Chrome.
+However, I do have a soft spot for Firefox, which I use on occasion.
+If you are having trouble viewing a site, try loading on to another browser.
+This might help you.